 BPM is a holistic approach to optimize and automate business processes, while RPA deals with discreet, repetitive tasks.
 These tasks typically occur at the start of a process, so RPA can play a significant role in automating these.
 BPM is end-to-end, so while RPA can be part of a BPM approach, it will not replace BPM.
 Robotic Process Automation is just one automation tool that can play a role in a larger automation/improvement strategy, where technologies such as BPM also play a role.

-So while Robotic Process Automation might be useful to kick off a process for example, when an exception rears its ugly head, it likely will necessitate a handover to humans for cognitive decisioning.
+So while Robotic Process Automation might be useful to kick off a process for example, when an exception rears its ugly head, it likely will necessitate a handover to humans for cognitive decision making.
 Bots may best humans in faster and cheaper task completion, but until further notice, the human and technology equation is still essential to support the modern customer-centric enterprise.